movementkitchen/website/src/pages/about/index.md

 ### About Movement Kitchen

+Movement kitchen for me symbolises weaving movement into the everyday.
 My studio really happens to be in our large open-plan kitchen.
-When I don't teach here our living space is still full of exercise props (e.g. half domes, balance boards, spiky balls and resistance bands) lying around and me and the children playing with them here and there as I'm trying to cook dinner.
+When I don't teach here our living space is still an ever‐changing obstacle course with balance boards, half domes and spiky balls lying around and me and the children playfully climbing over them as I'm trying to cook dinner.

+I aim to create the warm, homely, intimate atmosphere of the kitchen in my sessions too.
+In some way, my movement coaching sessions are similar to inviting someone for dinner and ending up cooking together, playfully mixing spices into a tasty, nurturing meal.

 I use [Restorative Exercise / Nutritious Movement™][1] approach as a starting point in my work looking for movement equivalents of nutritional deficiencies in